-The last-ever Inca kingdom was out there somewhere.
-And so I set out with a local guide and a mule-driver to trek to the lost city of Vilcabamba.
+Out there was the last-ever Inca kingdom.
+And so, I set out with a local guide and a mule-driver to trek to the lost city of Vilcabamba.

-It was a 3 days of walking remote trails.
-First day, up the Collpaccasa Pass of 3690 metres.
 There at the top and watching the snowy horizon—appear partly but mostly vanish (unlike views the day before at Vitcos).

 After drinks, the mule’s load got 3 litres lighter.
 He also carried all our food, a tent, and packs strapped to his sides.

-The mule had that famed trait: “Stubborn as a Mule”
+The mule had that “Stubborn as a Mule” trait.

 Nutrients, chemicals, drugs; they do strange things to us animals.
 Eagles soaring on invisible powers.
 Shrieking falcons in large, circling flocks.
 Cicadas ripping the dusk air around me.